arcus/education_modules/git_history_of_project/git_history_of_project.md

 git clone https://www.github.com/arcus/planets
 ```

 This should be a very fast download.
-Now if you type `ls` you should see a folder titled `planets`.
-Navigate into the planets directory.
+Now if you type `ls` within the repository directory, you should see a folder titled `planets`.
+Navigate into the planets directory using `cd`.
 This is the directory we will be exploring throughout the module.

 <div class = "warning">
 If you are on a Windows machine, make sure you are in the Git Bash application.
 The Command Prompt (cmd) will not recognize the commands we are using in this module, including `ls`.